grab-a-byte/blog/src/12-int-parser-challenge.md

   final mappedValues = values.map((v) => v-48);
   print(mappedValues);
 }

+// OUTPUT:
+// [56, 52, 50]
+// (8, 4, 2)
 ```

-Again, while the `codeUnits` property of strings in Dart returns UTF-16 code units, as the start of this encoding and ASCII are the same, it works for our example.
+While the `codeUnits` property of strings in Dart returns UTF-16 code units, as the start of this encoding and ASCII are the same, it works for our example.

+You can put the above code into [dartpad.dev](https://dartpad.dev/) to have a play around and improve your understanding of this section.

 ## To move left is to multiply